swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 In order to realistically scope this proposal, we considered but ultimately deferred the following items, some of which could be proposed additively in the future.

+### Synthesis in extensions

+Requirements will be synthesized only for protocol conformances that are _part of the type declaration itself;_ conformances added in extensions will not be synthesized.

+For `struct`s, synthesizing a requirement would not be safe in an extension in a different module or in a different file in the same module because any `private` or `fileprivate` members of the `struct` would not be accessible there.
+Extensions within the same file would be safe now that `private` members are also accessible from extensions of the containing type in the same file.

+However, to align with `Codable` in the context of [SR-4920](https://bugs.swift.org/browse/SR-4920), we will also currently forbid synthesized requirements in extensions in the same file; this specific case can be revisited later for all derived conformances.

+We note that conformances to `enum` types would be safe to synthesize anywhere because the cases and their associated values are always as accessible as the `enum` type itself, but we apply the same rule above for consistency; users do not have to memorize an intricate table of what is derivable and where.

 ### Synthesis for `class` types and tuples